bbauska/UC-Davis-Inter-jQuery/README.md

 Then down here I'm setting the H2 to position absolute top 20 pixels, left 20 pixels, then I'm setting the color for that.
 So that's not too fancy.
 But that's an important thing to understand with the way that this is working.

 The next thing we need is the styling for the actual call to action buttons that are going to show up on the slides.
 If I save this like this, you'll see if I come back and test it, it's fine, but the call-to-action buttons won't work very well here.
 So, there's my call-to-action button there and I need to fix that, but you can see that the background images have come in.
 These images are now in the background of my slide, rather than in the foreground.
 And the foreground is an H2 that's been absolutely positioned here.
 But now I need to style this call to action, and I'll do that in the next lesson.

-Module 1.13.
-Styling the CTA ‘Call To Action’
+<h3 id="w1-13">Module 1.13.
+Styling the CTA ‘Call To Action’</h3>

-Now we're down to styling the call to action so that it displays properly on the page, and I have a rule for the dot CTA anchor tags, there's a lot of stuff in here, but you'll see why as we move forward and do this, but let's go ahead and add this rule to our style sheet.
+<p>Now we're down to styling the call to action so that it displays properly on
+the page, and I have a rule for the dot CTA anchor tags, there's a lot of stuff in here, but you'll see why as we move forward and do this, but let's go ahead and add this rule to our style sheet.</p>

-If you come over here, you can see that I have it here, it's a long one so, I made it, so you don't have to tighten it, you can just copy and paste it.
-I'll explain more about exactly why all these decorations are in here, but for right now, let's just added in over here.
+<p>If you come over here, you can see that I have it here, it's a long one so,
+I made it, so you don't have to tighten it, you can just copy and paste it.
+I'll explain more about exactly why all these decorations are in here, but for right now, let's just added in over here.</p>
-A few things to look at, it's set to display flex for the call to action, and that's making this anchor tag display flex, so that this element class of the span in here can get positioned in the vertical center.
+<p>A few things to look at, it's set to display flex for the call to action, and that's
+making this anchor tag display flex, so that this element class of the span in here can get positioned in the vertical center.
 By setting that to display flex and align-item center, that will allow me to put that text in the vertical center of these called actions, these called actions are going to be round buttons, and I want the text to be in the vertical and horizontal center, so that allows us to do that.
-I'm just setting the height and the width to 25vw, which is viewport width, 25 percent of the viewport width, so these buttons will scale up and down with the size of the window, and you'll see that this is actually too large for the desktop, we will put in a rule down in the media queries to fix that in a minute.
+I'm just setting the height and the width to 25vw, which is viewport width, 25 percent of the viewport width, so these buttons will scale up and down with the size of the window, and you'll see that this is actually too large for the desktop, we will put in a rule down in the media queries to fix that in a minute.</p>
-I'm also setting position absolute on these, because they're going to be absolute positioned from the right, and then bottom 100 percent means they're going to be positioned initially off the top of the screen.
-I'm setting bottom 100 percent that's going to push the bottoms of these up to 100 percent, the height of that parent element, and that's going to put them all the way off the top of the screen.
+<p>I'm also setting position absolute on these, because they're going to be absolute
+positioned from the right, and then bottom 100 percent means they're going to be positioned initially off the top of the screen.
+I'm setting bottom 100 percent that's going to push the bottoms of these up to 100 percent, the height of that parent element, and that's going to put them all the way off the top of the screen.</p>
-When we come to the slide, they're going to animate down into the screen, you'll see in a minute as we finish this up.
+<p>When we come to the slide, they're going to animate down into the screen, you'll
+see in a minute as we finish this up.
 I'm setting a background color, border radius 50 percent is what makes them round, I'm putting a border on them with the color, and then text-align center, puts the text in the horizontal center, some padding, text-decoration, none gets rid of the underlying setting, the font family, the font size, 4vw is four percent of the viewport width, so again, the font it's going to resize based on how wide the screen is, and then also the color for the text.
-That's a lot of stuff.
+That's a lot of stuff.</p>

 We're going to do one more rule in here for dot light, and I'm setting a color in here, color, and I think I set it to, where did I set it to #ededed.
 The reason for that, it's a light gray, one of the slides is dark, so over here, I have a class of light on slide 4.